ministryofjustice/opg-sirius-api-gateway/docs/architecture/decisions/0007-error-handling-and-status-codes.md

             "status": "404",
             "code": "OPGDATA-API-NO-RESOURCE",
             "title": "No resource at this URI",
-            "detail": "You requested a resource which doesn't wxist", "source": {
+            "detail": "You requested a resource which doesn't exist", "source": {
                 "parameter": "id"
             }